 • Tour the Morton Marcus Poetry Archive @ UC Santa Cruz.

 Enter the Annual

-The Annual Morton Marcus Poetry Contest is closed for 2022.
-Get all the information for 2023 HERE.
+The Annual Morton Marcus Poetry Contest is closed for 2023.
+Submissions for 2024 are open from May to September HERE.